bs48/fetch-backend/README.md

 3. To take this into account all the transactions are first grouped in terms of the payer and then the negative values are subtracted from the positive values inorder to find the effective amount the payer cna pay the user
 4. Only valid inputs are assumed for each payer. ie No negative points can appear first ( as per timestamp ) as it is not possible to return points to the payer without them contributing first.

-5. **Given th elimited amount of time all test cases haven't been exhaustively tested but there are tests for every situations mentioned above**
+5. **Given the limited amount of time all test cases haven't been exhaustively tested but there are tests for every situations mentioned above**

 ## Setup instructions